A linear PDF model for Bayesian inference: Conclusions

 Motivated by the principles of Open and FAIR~\cite{FAIR} (findable, accessible, interoperable and reusable) Science, and to promote open-source science, we have made the code used to produce the results of this paper available from the {\sc GitHub} repository:

 The code is accompanied by documentation and tutorials at:

 Development of this code was made possible by the following open-source projects: \cite{zaharid_2025_14803041,NNPDF:2021uiq,candido_2025_15655649}.
-Future developments, including the production of PDF fits based on real datasets, including also hadronic observables, will rely on the availability of the general-purpose, flexible, fast PDF-fitting platform, \texttt{colibri}~\cite{Costantini:2025xxx}, which will be released by the authors in the near future.
+Future developments, including the production of PDF fits based on real datasets, including also hadronic observables, will rely on the availability of the general-purpose, flexible, fast PDF-fitting platform, \texttt{colibri}~\cite{Costantini:2025agd}.